Start here for a quick overview of what AS100 cadets can expect during their first year in AFROTC.

 - If prior military service applies, bring your AF Form 422 instead.

-- If under 18, have a parent attend NSO with you.
+- If under 18, have a parent attend NSOP with you.

 - OR have required forms notarized beforehand.